Dairese Gary: Sophomore year, 2008–2009

 After a year as the team's starting point guard, Gary's role was more defined as he began flourishing in his new role, being the only player to start every game.
-He was second in the Mountain West Conference in assists, fifth in assist-to-turnover ratio and ninth in steals.
-Along with players like junior Roman Martinez, and seniors Daniel Faris, Chad Toppert and Tony Danridge, the Lobos posted a 22–12 record and a NIT berth, advancing to the second round where Gary put up 15 points, four assists and a pair of steals in a losing effort to the Notre Dame Fighting Irish.
-Gary was also instrumental in a late season victory against Colorado State, putting up 18 points (all after halftime), eight assists and four rebounds in an 81–79 double-OT win.
+He was second in the Mountain West Conference in assists, fifth in assist-to-turnover ratio, and ninth in steals.
+Along with players like junior Roman Martinez, and seniors Daniel Faris, Chad Toppert and Tony Danridge, the Lobos posted a 22–12 record and an NIT berth, advancing to the second round where Gary put up 15 points, four assists, and a pair of steals in a losing effort to Notre Dame.
+Gary was also instrumental in a late season victory against Colorado State, putting up 18 points (all after halftime), eight assists, and four rebounds in an 81–79 double-overtime win.

 Junior year, 2009–2010

-After the departure of the aforementioned Faris, Toppert and Danridge, the burden of leading the New Mexico team to success fell on the shoulders of Roman Martinez, Darington Hobson and Gary.
-They posted a 12-game winning streak, in which Gary posted five games scoring double figures, including a 21-point, 4-assist, 4-rebound game at the University of San Diego on December 9.
-Despite the preseason fifth-place rank the Lobos were picked in the Mountain West Conference, the Lobos won 14 straight in the conference, with Gary averaging 14.1 points and 4.4 rebounds during the streak, including 23 points or greater in three games (BYU twice and Colorado State).
-Gary was honored for his play be being First-Team All-Mountain West and part of the All-Defensive Team in the Mountain West Conference.
+After the departure of Faris, Toppert and Danridge, the burden of leading the New Mexico team to success fell on the shoulders of Roman Martinez, Darington Hobson, and Gary.
+They posted a 12-game winning streak in which Gary posted five games scoring double figures, including a 21-point, 4-assist, 4-rebound game at San Diego on December 9.
+Despite their preseason fifth-place rank in the Mountain West Conference, the Lobos won 14 straight in the conference, with Gary averaging 14.1 points and 4.4 rebounds during the streak, including 23 points or greater in three games (BYU twice and Colorado State).
+Gary was honored for his play by being named first-team all-Mountain West and part of the all-defensive team in the Mountain West Conference.